First-grader wrote Old Navy asking for girls’ jeans to have real pockets. The letter went viral.

 Kamryn figured that she was ready to write a letter pointing out the pocket discrepancy because she had practiced her persuasive writing technique on her parents earlier that month, she said.

-“I wrote them a letter that I wanted a camera and an Etch-a-Sketch, but it didn’t go so well,” Kamryn said.
+“I wrote them a letter that I wanted a camera and an Etch a Sketch, but it didn’t go so well,” Kamryn said.

 Her mom told her that it would be a good life lesson to send a handwritten letter to Old Navy about her pocket-size problem, so Kamryn sat down one afternoon and neatly wrote her request with a pencil on ruled paper: